Self-compassion is the missing ingredient that stops the negative thinking habit.

 What’s the big deal about self-compassion?

-I believe that self-compassion is crucial for success, well-being and happiness because it’s an antidote for negative thinking and poor self-esteem.
-It might not be the most important factor in happiness, but it’s certainly one of the most important.
+Self-compassion is crucial for success, well-being and happiness because it’s an antidote for negative thinking and poor self-esteem.
+It might not be the most crucial factor in happiness, but it’s undoubtedly one of the most important.

-So why is self-compassion so important in our lives?
+So why is self-compassion so crucial in our lives?

 The short answer is that it helps us to overcome negative thinking.
-And to do that, we need to be able to feel compassion for ourselves— when we are suffering.
+And to do that, we need to feel compassion for ourselves— when we are suffering.

 Negative Thinking

-Imagine you are in a high-pressure situation where you can’t understand what’s going on and no one is willing to give you the answers.
-Think about the last time you had a client or employee who just isn’t getting what you’re communicating.
-You try to figure out how to communicate more effectively and yet, they blame you for not helping them get the result they want.
+Imagine you are in a high-pressure situation where you can’t understand what’s happening, and no one will answer.
+Think about the last time you had a client or employee who isn’t getting what you’re communicating.
+You try to figure out how to communicate more effectively, and yet, they blame you for not helping them get the result they want.

-As the stress and tension grows, so does your frustration and anger until finally you burst out in a rage of screaming at your family, crying and feeling life a failure too.
+As the stress and tension grow, so does your frustration and anger until finally, you burst out in a rage, screaming at your family, crying and feeling like a failure too.

 Self-esteem

-High self-esteem doesn’t always result more motivation and success.
-A person with high self-esteem can still feel frustrated, disappointed and demotivated sometimes.
-In fact, some people with high self-esteem have a hard time overcoming their own negative thoughts and they keep on feeling frustrated or discouraged even though they believe strongly in themselves.
+High self-esteem doesn’t always result in more motivation and success.
+A person with high self-esteem can sometimes feel frustrated, disappointed and demotivated.
+Some people with high self-esteem have difficulty overcoming their negative thoughts and keep feeling frustrated or discouraged even though they believe firmly in themselves.

 Having a more realistic view of ourselves helps us to acknowledge our shortcomings while still having confidence in ourselves.
 This is where self-compassion comes into play.

 In psychology, the term “self-compassion” was coined by Kristin Neff, a researcher from the University of Texas.
-In her experiments, self-compassion has been shown to be crucial in overcoming negative thoughts and feelings about ourselves.
+In her experiments, self-compassion is crucial in overcoming negative thoughts and feelings about ourselves.
 It helps us to take a step back from our thoughts and see them for what they are – just thoughts.

 How does self-compassion help you?